-Trump Inauguration: Fake Donald, Melania and Barron Work Out Kinks At Rehearsal
+Trump Inauguration: Fake Donald, Melania, And Barron Work Out Kinks At Rehearsal

 — Doug Mills (@dougmillsnyt) January 15, 2017

 Sgt.
-Major Greg Lowery, 53, got to feel what it would be like to walk in Donald Trump’s shoes for a brief time while he played the future president at the rehearsal.
+Major Greg Lowery, 53, got to feel what it would be like to walk in Donald Trump’s shoes for a brief time while playing the future president at the rehearsal.
 The woman’s name wasn’t Melania Trump, but when “Melania” was directed to move to the right or left, a volunteer who was the same height as the future first lady followed those leads.
 When the volunteer was just in the right spot, the tape was put down so the real Melania Trump would know just where to stand.

 The youngest of all the volunteers standing in for the famous politicians and their families was 12-year-old Charlie Blunt, who is the son of Senator Roy Blunt.
 This is the young man who played the role of Barron Trump for the purpose of the rehearsal.
 The inauguration rehearsal is important for many different reasons, one being the timing.
 Getting the timing right is just as important as getting everyone situated just right for the swearing in of the president.